Sorting fact, disinformation amid Russian war on Ukraine | Federal News Network

 Associated Press journalists around Ukraine and beyond are documenting military activity during Russia’s invasion.
 With disinformation rife and social media amplifying military claims and counterclaims, determining exactly what is happening can be difficult.
-Here’s a look at what could be confirmed Wednesday as Russia’s military assault on Ukraine was in its seventh day.
+Here’s a look at what could be confirmed Thursday as Russia’s military assault on Ukraine was in its eighth day.

+— Associated Press reporters witnessed destruction in the village of Gorenka, which lies on the outskirts of Ukraine’s capital and has found itself in the crossfire.
+Residents there say a Russian plane bombed the village early Wednesday morning, destroying several homes.

+— AP reporters in the capital, Kyiv, heard at least one overnight explosion before videos started circulating online of apparent strikes on the city, though targets were not immediately clear.

 ANNOUNCED BY RUSSIAN AUTHORITIES